Khangxlei/EC463_Senior_Project/README_Hardware.md

 ### T0 Housing

 This is the CAD design for our T0 Housing.
 It consist of one button integrated along with an area for users to plug in the power cable to turn on the model.
-We have also uploaded the .stl file under the _hardware_diagrams/CAD_ folder.
+We have also uploaded the .stl file under the _hardware_diagrams/CAD_ folder and attached a PDF version of the CAD design down below.

 ![T0 Housing](hardware_diagrams/CAD/T0_Housing.png) [View PDF of T0 Housing](hardware_diagrams/CAD/T0_Housing.pdf)